aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/multi-line-text.md

     ```

 3. Choose **Parse Log**.
-4. Check if each fields type mapping are correct.
+4. Check if each field type mapping is correct.
 You can change the type by selecting the dropdown menu in the second column.
 For all supported types, see [Data Types](https://opensearch.org/docs/latest/search-plugins/sql/datatypes/).

     !!!
 Note "Note"
         You must specify the datetime of the log using key “time”.
 If not specified, system time will be added.